ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 headers does not apply.
 There is no inner IP header in UDP proxying tunnels.

-Note that UDP proxying clients do not have the ability in this specification to control the ECN codepoints on UDP packets the proxy sends to the target, nor can proxies communicate the markings of each UDP packet from target to proxy.
+Note that UDP proxying clients do not have the ability in this specification to control the ECN codepoints on UDP packets the UDP proxy sends to the target, nor can UDP proxies communicate the markings of each UDP packet from target to UDP proxy.

 A UDP proxy MUST ignore ECN bits in the IP header of UDP packets received from the target, and MUST set the ECN bits to Not-ECT on UDP packets it sends to the target.
-These do not relate to the ECN markings of packets sent between client and proxy in any way.
+These do not relate to the ECN markings of packets sent between client and UDP proxy in any way.

 # Security Considerations {#security}

-There are significant risks in allowing arbitrary clients to establish a tunnel to arbitrary targets, as that could allow bad actors to send traffic and have it attributed to the proxy.
-Proxies that support UDP proxying ought to restrict its use to authenticated users.
+There are significant risks in allowing arbitrary clients to establish a tunnel to arbitrary targets, as that could allow bad actors to send traffic and have it attributed to the UDP proxy.
+Servers that support UDP proxying ought to restrict its use to authenticated users.

-Because the CONNECT method creates a TCP connection to the target, the target has to indicate its willingness to accept TCP connections by responding with a TCP SYN-ACK before the proxy can send it application data.
+Because the CONNECT method creates a TCP connection to the target, the target has to indicate its willingness to accept TCP connections by responding with a TCP SYN-ACK before the UDP proxy can send it application data.
 UDP doesn't have this property, so a UDP proxy could send more data to an unwilling target than a CONNECT proxy.
 However, in practice denial of service attacks target open TCP ports so the TCP SYN-ACK does not offer much protection in real scenarios.
 While a proxy could potentially limit the number of UDP packets it is willing to forward until it has observed a response from the target, that is unlikely to provide any protection against denial of service attacks because such attacks target open UDP ports where the protocol running over UDP would respond, and that would be interpreted as willingness to accept UDP by the proxy.

 UDP sockets for UDP proxying have a different lifetime than TCP sockets for CONNECT, therefore implementors would be well served to follow the advice in